-Kamiya et al., rather than using source lines, compares the code on the granularity level of tokens.
-This avoids problems with line break relocation where only the layout of the code is changed (this problem can also be addressed by pretty-printing the code since such tools are readily available for many languages).
-The smaller granularity, however, also means that more entities must be processed.
+Token Based Comparison: Kamiya, rather than using source lines, compares the code on the granularity level of tokens.
+This avoids problems with line break relocation where only the layout of the code is changed (this problem can also be adressed by pretty-printing the code since such tools are readily available for many languages).
+The smaller granularity however also means that more entities must be processed.

-When investigating the references that were detected only by Kamiya et al. but not by us, there was only one example of a clone where layout changes prevented the line-based comparison from detection.

-This fact cannot however, be generalized, since it is influenced by the particular construction of the reference set and the characteristics of the case studies.
+When investigating the references that were detected only by Kamiya but not by us, there was only one example of a clone where layout changes prevented the line-based comparison from detection.
+This fact can however not be generalized, since it is influenced by the particular construction of the reference set and the characteristics of the case studies.
 In their own investigations Kamiya et al. [11] have reported that as much as 23% of the clones found by the token-based comparison exhibited line break relocation.